Local Government by-elections

 It is forbidden to offer or promise any advantage to the voter for giving a recommendation!

 Furthermore, we draw the attention of all voters intending to run as candidates and nominating organizations to the fact that the National Authority for Data Protection and Freedom of Information (NAIH) will publish a recommendation on its website (www.naih.hu) prior to the election regarding data processing related to elections, which all concerned parties are advised to consider.
-The NAIH's recommendations can be viewed at the following link:https://www.naih.hu/adatvedelmi-ajanlasok
+The NAIH's recommendations can be viewed at the following link: https://www.naih.hu/adatvedelmi-ajanlasok

-In addition to submitting the recommendation forms, candidates must declare that they will not use foreign support or assets originating from foreign support in relation to the given election for the purpose of influencing or attempting to influence the will of the voters.
+In addition to submitting the recommendation sheets, candidates must declare that they will not use foreign support or assets originating from foreign support in relation to the given election for the purpose of influencing or attempting to influence the will of the voters.
 There is no mandatory form for the declaration.

-Returning the Recommendation Forms
+Returning the Recommendation sheets

 In the event of failure to comply with the obligation to return the forms, the local election commission competent for registering the candidate is obliged to impose a fine ex officio.
-The amount of the fine is HUF 1,000 for each recommendation form not submitted by the deadline.
+The amount of the fine is HUF 1,000 for each recommendation sheet not submitted by the deadline.
 The fine imposed by the election commission shall be borne by the voter intending to run as an independent candidate, or in the case of a candidate nominated by a nominating organization, by the nominating organization nominating the candidate, or in the case of a joint candidate, by all nominating organizations participating in the nomination, jointly and severally.

-There is no possibility of exoneration for failure to comply with the obligation; the fine must be paid even if the recommendation forms were lost or destroyed due to reasons beyond the control of the obligated party.
+There is no possibility of exemption for this obligation, and the fine must be paid even if the recommendation sheets were lost or destroyed for reasons beyond the control of the fined candidate or party.

 Verification of Recommendations